Homelab Hardware

 Before diving into software and services, let's talk hardware.
-My homelab runs on three mini PCs, chosen for their balance of performance, power efficiency, and price.
+My homelab runs on three mini PCs, chosen for their balance of performance, power efficiency, and footprint.

-This Glovary appliance serves double duty.
-It has four Intel i226-V 2.5GbE NICs, making it perfect for running OPNsense as my firewall.
-On the same box, I run Proxmox to host a VM that acts as my Kubernetes control plane (intel-c-firewall).
+This Glovary appliance does double duty.
+Four Intel i226-V 2.5GbE NICs make it a good fit for OPNsense.
+On the same box, I run Proxmox to host a VM that acts as the Kubernetes control plane (intel-c-firewall).

 Specs: